 Divinna Schmitt, M.Ed., CPS Certified through Think:Kids, runs many CPS Overviews (5 week sessions) throughout the year.

-The Middletown Class will be held Tuesdays at the Community Health Center in Middletown beginning April 24 through May 29 from 4:00-6:00pm.
+Soon!
+The Middletown Class will be held Tuesdays at the Community Health Center, 675 Main Street in Middletown, beginning April 24 through May 29 from 4:00-6:00pm.
 No class on May 8.
 Class size is limited to 10 and they fill up quickly.
 Call 860 876 0236 to register/ask questions.
 Or email Divinna@comcast.net to register (required) and learn more.

 WHO SHOULD ATTEND?
 Parents, Caregivers: Foster, Adoptive, Step-Parents, Grandparents.
 All adults living with family with behavioral challenges who seek a new approach.

 All Parent and Caregiver CPS Overview Groups are confidential.

 - Gain support from other like-minded family members